 This conception of struggle, with its programmatic basis requires an organization as the means for carrying out the struggle.
 The organization represents the struggle, because it is the concrete expression of its program.
 If those involved define that program as revolutionary and anarchist, then the organization comes to represent revolution and anarchy for them, and the strength of the organization is equated with the strength of revolutionary and anarchist struggle.
-A clear examequated with the strength of revolution where the leadership of the CNT, after ple of this is found in the Spanish revolution where the leadership of the CNT, after inspiring the workers and peasants of Catalonia to expropriate the means of production (as well as arms with which they formed their free militias), did not dissolve the organization and allow the workers to explore the recreation of social life on their own terms, but rather took over management of production.
+A clear example of this is found in the Spanish revolution where the leadership of the CNT, after inspiring the workers and peasants of Catalonia to expropriate the means of production (as well as arms with which they formed their free militias), did not dissolve the organization and allow the workers to explore the recreation of social life on their own terms, but rather took over management of production.
 This confusion of management by the union for workers' self-management had results that can be studied by anyone willing to look at those events critically.
 When the struggle against the ruling order is thus separated from the individuals carrying it out and placed into the hands of the organization, it ceases to be the self-determined project of those individuals and instead becomes a external cause to which they adhere.
 Because this cause is equated with the organization, the primary activity of the individuals who adhere to it is the maintenance and expansion of the organization.